Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 ## Data Sources
 - `profile.ts`  Centralised personal info (name, email, social URLs, location).
 Set `profile.portraitImage` to surface a portrait in the hero (falls back to initials from `profile.name`).
 - `projects.ts`  Metadata for portfolio entries: slug, type, tech stack, summary, and optional links.
-- `skills.ts` - Legacy skill categories retained for potential future use; currently unmounted on the homepage.
+- `skills.ts`  Stores `skillHighlights` (icon + gradient accent) consumed by the skills icon row; edit `skills.highlightLabels` in the locale files so tooltips stay translated.
 These modules keep presentation components stateless and easy to localise.

 ## Utilities